wizardy0ga/Windows-Shellcode-Injection-Methods/Injection Methods/Local Process/Threadless Function Hook/Readme.md

 3. Prepare for hook installation by copying the first 8 bytes of the target function to the shellcode loader.

-4. Patch the call operation in the hook with an offset to the beginning of the memory hole (our loader & payload).
+4. Patch the call operation in the 5 byte trampoline with a 4 byte offset to the beginning of the memory hole (our loader & payload).
 Install this hook in the target function.

 5. Write the shellcode loader & main shellcode to the memory hole.
 > [!IMPORTANT]